thegeeklab/ansible-doctor/example/README.md

 ### demo_role_undefined_var

-If you want to add an explicit notice, that a var is not set by default, this is one option.
+To highlight a variable that has not set a value by default, this is one way to achieve it.
 Make sure to flag it as json value: `@var demo_role_undefined_var: $ "_unset_"`

-Test paragarph

 #### Default value